zptr1/stck/IDEAS.md

 ## Better Consistency for Preprocessor Directives

-Imports, macros and compile-time conditions are handled entirely by the preprocessor and the existance of them is unknown for the stages after, which makes them a preprocessor directive.
+Imports, macros and compile-time conditions are handled entirely by the preprocessor and the existance of them is unknown for the stages after, which makes them preprocessor directives.

 While compile-time conditions have a specific prefix before their keywords (`%`) so that they are different from the existing runtime conditions, imports and macros do not have that specific prefix, which makes this kinda inconsistent, and I don't like inconsistency.
-I also think that having preprocessor directives consistent makes it clearer and more convenient to the user what is handled by the preprocessor and what is not.
+I also think that having preprocessor directives consistent makes it more convenient/clearer to the programmer.

 An example
 ```